git-moss/DrivenByMossWiki/Native-Instruments-Maschine-Mikro-Mk3.md

 ## Encoder modes

 * **Volume** - Enables volume/pan/Sends mode.
-Press again to toggle between volume, pan and sends mode.
+Press again to toggle between volume, pan and send modes.
 The encoder changes the volume/pan/sends of the selected track.
 Press the encoder to set the parameter to its default value.
 * **Swing** - Enables position mode.
 The encoder changes the position of the play cursor in the arranger.
-Press the encoder to move the play cursor to the start of the song.
+Press the encoder to toggle between fast and slow movement.
 * **Tempo** - Enables tempo mode.
 Press again to toggle between fine tune and normal change.
 The encoder changes the tempo of the song.
-Press the encoder to set the fraction to zero in fine tune mode and to 120 bpm in normal change mode.
+Press the encoder multiple times for tap tempo.
 * **Plug-In** - Enables device mode.
+Press multiple times to toggle throught the devices of the selected track.
 The encoder changes the value of a device parameter.
-Press the encoder to toggle between the parameters.
+Press the encoder to reset the parameter to its default value.
-* **Sampling** - TODO
+* **Sampling** - Toggle the window (if any) of the selected device (if any).

 ## Touchstrip

 The Touchstrip behaves based on the following modes.

 * **Pitch** - Set the Touchstrip to send pitch bend.
+Press multiple times to toggle between Down, Up and Down/Up
 * **Mod** - Set the Touchstrip to send modulation (CC 1).
-* **Peform/FX Select** - Set the Touchstrip to replicate the behaviour of the Encoder (e.g. change volume).
+* **Perform/FX Select** - Set the Touchstrip to replicate the behaviour of the Encoder (e.g. change volume).
 * **Notes** - Set the Touchstrip to change the volume of the Master track.

 ## Automation